masuma-riya/masuma-riya/README.md

-# Front-End Developer specialized in React js
+# Junior Frontend Developer specialized in React js

 [![githubcover.png](https://i.postimg.cc/MpTp8d1X/githubcover.png)](https://postimg.cc/bs7hx0Cj)

 # About me
-I am working on Front end Development.
-I've also basic knowledge on Back end Development using node js and mongodb.
+I am working on Frontend Development.
+I've also basic knowledge on Backend Development using node js and mongodb.
 Skilled in creating responsive, user-friendly interfaces and robust server-side applications.
 Problem-solving abilities and a passion for staying updated with the latest trends and technologies in Web Development.

 ## A simple overview of me